dhanya-dee/javascript30_challenge/README.md

   (some,every,findIndex) ->> ONLY ON MY GITHUB PAGE!

 ( Day 6 : as per Wes Bos )
-- Day 9: Ajax Type Ahead -> Up next!!!!
+- Day 9: Ajax Type Ahead ✅ - in-progress
+- Day 10: Fun with HTML Canvas-> Up next!!!!

 ** Stay tuned...
 Check out my Twitch channel for more